Where to Stay in Prince Edward County: Accommodation & Area Guide

 Again, please note that we paid for our stay ourselves.
 We weren’t invited to stay – we just booked it and we would recommend it.
 It even made our post on favourite bed and breakfasts in Ontario.

-In any case, since there are a number of bed and breakfasts in the actual County, we’ve included a variety of the top-rated ones to get you started:
+In any case, since there are several bed and breakfasts in the actual County, we’ve included a variety of the top-rated ones to get you started:

 Apartments in Prince Edward County